A Guide to Test Metrics for Functional & Automation Testing

 Introduction

-Testing is considered the crucial aspect of the software development lifecycle (SDLC).
-This is where developers validate their code to ensure it meets all requirements and functions correctly across various scenarios.
+Well, testing is the extremely important aspect of SDLC.
+This is where developers test their code against all sorts of requirements and ensure that it works within various scenarios.
 Nevertheless, testing is a process that is tailored to individual needs.
-It includes various methods, like functional testing and test automation, each presenting unique challenges and goals.
+It includes various methods, like functional testing and Test Automation Services, each presenting unique challenges and goals.

-To ensure that the program operates as expected by its specifications is functional testing.
-It verifies that the program meets what it was designed for rather than caring about how it operates.
+To ensure that the program operates as expected by its specifications is functional testing is performed.
+It verifies that the program meets what it was designed for, rather than caring about how it operates.
 By using tools and scripts to execute tests automatically, test automation, on the other hand, might increase productivity.

 Functional Testing Metrics